jonabantao/swifty-tip-calculator/README.md

 *Describe any challenges encountered while building the app.*

+Thinking how to keep my code DRY when setting the tip settings.
+Maybe create a class to wrap around the `UserDefaults`?
+Not sure if best practice as of writing.

-Currently, no challenges presented in the prework.
-Will continue to tackle the optional parts if time permits in the future.
+Will continue to tackle additional optional parts if time permits in the future.

 ## License